Social media engagement insights, news, and tips.

 Advanced tracking tools provide your brand the protection it needs to avoid phishing scams, impersonation scams, prize and/or lottery scams, etc. As emphasized, spam and scams are at an all-time high, meaning brands such as yours should be protected.
 BrandBastion's Moderation + Alerts solution hides spam and scams in your comment sections across ads and organic so that your brand never has to worry about your customers or brand safety being put in danger.

-Audit your engagement with BrandBastion's free engagement analysis to understand overall brand sentiment on your campaigns and across social media and to get a glimpse into what risks your brand is facing.
-Measuring and monitoring user sentiment is important for your brand's safety.
-Doing so in real-time allows your brand to react promptly when alerted to unusual events or spikes in negative sentiment requiring urgent attention.
+Measuring and monitoring user sentiment is important for your brand's safety and to get a glimpse into what risks your brand is facing.
+BrandBastion Intelligence platform allows you to do so in real-time to react promptly and be alerted to unusual events or spikes in negative sentiment requiring urgent attention.
 Discriminatory comments, hate speech, threats, or sensitive brand topics present in the comment sections on ads and organic can be just as detrimental to your brand as scams and spam.

 We are often asked, "how can I get verified on Instagram?"
 Although BrandBastion can't get your brand verified, we have outlined how you can request verification and why it might be beneficial.